watchinharrison/daysofthemonth/README.md

 ### Supporting other words

 You can view, search and open suggestions from the [Pull Requests](https://github.com/watchinharrison/daysofthemonth/pulls) tab.
 Search for any of the dates or a word to see if it's been suggested.
-Get involved with the comments and use 👍 and 👎 reactions to given your opinion.
+Get involved with the comments and use 👍 and 👎 reactions to cast your vote.
 Remember to keep it respectful and fun.

 ## Viewing the winning words

-After some initial volatility, voting should stabilize on some clear winners, you can see them via the sort function on the pulls request page, or a simple table view [here](https://www.daysofthemonth.live).
+After some initial volatility, voting should stabilize on some clear winners, you can see them via the sort function on the pulls request page, or a [simple table view on https://www.daysofthemonth.live](https://www.daysofthemonth.live).